tarishigeetey/NIBS/README.md

  WebSocket support for browser clients
  Test suite with JUnit

-## 🧑‍💻 Author
+## 🧑‍💻 Purpose

-Tarishi Geetey
-Built as a learning project to understand protocol design, sockets, and messaging systems.
+I Built it as a learning project to understand protocol design, sockets, and messaging systems.
 Inspired by the NATS protocol.

 ## 🙌 Contributions Welcome!